LCA-EET/Lichdom/README.md

 - +100%

+**What special senses should a Lich have?
+(In-Game Config Option)**
+- Continual See Invisibility (Default)

+- Continual See Invisibility and True Seeing

+- None

+**What sprite should be used for this character's appearance?
+(In-Game Config Option)**
+- Normal (Default)

+- Standard Lich

 # Install Order Notes
 ![This Lich is frazzled, having researched a proper mega mod installation for months now!](https://github.com/LCA-EET/Lichdom/blob/main/Documentation%20Images/Lich-with-Books.png)